 Black Diamond / Advanced

 The black diamond indicates an advanced trail.
-These trails are appropriate for all skiers that have well developed climbing and descending skills.
-A black trail will require precise maneuvering on hills with tight and high speed cornering.
-Advanced trails are the most physically demanding with significant change in elevation
+These trails are appropriate for all skiers that have well-developed climbing and descending skills.
+A black trail will require precise maneuvering on hills with tight and high-speed cornering.
+Advanced trails are the most physically demanding with significant changes in elevation

 All trails are two-way unless signed otherwise.

 There are dedicated tobogganing and ski play areas within the Park.
 All children must be supervised by an adult when using either of these areas and must adhere to the following rules when using the tobogganing area:

 - Tobogganing is only allowed in the designated toboggan area, at the bottom of the ski jumps.

 - Children should be under the supervision of a parent or guardian

 - Wearing a helmet can reduce the risk of head injury.
 The use of helmets is recommended

 - Choose a run that is clear and uncrowded